bahmanravaei/Ising-oneDimensionalSequential/README.md

 # Ising-oneDimensional
 Ising Model simulation with MCMC

-NOTE: THESE IMPLEMENTATION ARE BASED ON DA PAPER, THEREFORE THEY ARE NOT THE BASED IMPLEMENTATION OF ISING MODEL.
+<code style="color : red">NOTE: THESE IMPLEMENTATION ARE BASED ON DA PAPER, THEREFORE THEY ARE NOT THE BASED IMPLEMENTATION OF ISING MODEL. </code>

 In this repository, there are two different implementations of Ising Model based on DA paper:
   1) Sequential Model